LI-JIANSHU/LanguageModelling/Running_tasks.md

  * Kaldi-SWBD-s5b: run.sh, without fisher, using arpa from the first trial of SPNLM training. (finished) There are two independent running, results are here: <a href='Results/training_trial1_r1'>result1</a> and  <a href='Results/training_trial1_r2'>result2</a>.
  * SPNLM training, the second trial, both 1-spn and 2-spn (finished)
  * Evaluate the probabilities and create new arpa files using weights from SPNLM training Trial 2. (finished)
- * Kaldi-SWBD-s5b: run_with_spnlm.sh, with fisher option, using arpa from the second trial of SPNLM training.
+ * Kaldi-SWBD-s5b: run_with_spnlm.sh, with fisher option, using arpa from the second trial of SPNLM training. (finished with problem, Manually run the decoding stage) The result is <a href='Results/spnlm_trial2'>here</a>.

 ---